Last Updated on July 27, 2026 by Daniel Globe

 Creating a Comfortable Environment

-Place the portable litter box in a quiet area of your home where your cat spends most of their time.
-This allows them to explore the new box at their own pace, without the added stress of being in an unfamiliar location.
+Place the portable litter box in a quiet area of your home where your cat spends most of their time several weeks before your trip.
+This allows them to explore the new box at their own pace, without the added stress of being in an unfamiliar travel environment.

 Encouraging Exploration

-To encourage your cat to explore the new box, try placing some of their favorite toys nearby or sprinkling a bit of their regular litter inside the box.
-Familiar scents can help ease the transition and make the box feel more inviting.
+To encourage your cat to explore the new box, try placing some of their favorite treats nearby or sprinkling a bit of their regular, uncleaned litter inside the box.
+According to feline behavior experts at the ASPCA, familiar scents ease transition anxiety and make new equipment feel safe and inviting.

 Gradual Transition and Positive Reinforcement

-Once your cat shows interest in the portable litter box, you can gradually encourage them to use it.
-If they’re hesitant, try placing them inside the box gently after they’ve eaten or woken up from a nap, as these are times when they’re more likely to need to relieve themselves.
-Reward them with treats or affection when they use the box successfully, creating a positive association with the new litter box.
+Once your cat shows interest in the portable litter box, gradually encourage them to use it exclusively.
+If they are hesitant, gently place them inside the box after meals or when waking up from a nap, as these are times when cats naturally need to eliminate.
+Reward them with affection or high-value treats when they use the box successfully, building a strong positive association.

 Packing Essentials for Traveling with Your Cat and Their Litter Box

-When preparing for a trip with your cat, packing the right essentials is vital for both your comfort and your pet’s well-being.
-In addition to the portable litter box, you should include sufficient litter to fill the box adequately.
-It’s advisable to bring along the same type of litter your cat is accustomed to using at home, as sudden changes in texture or scent can lead to reluctance in using the box.
+When preparing for a trip with your cat, packing the right essentials is vital for both your convenience and your pet’s well-being.
+In addition to the portable litter box, bring a sufficient supply of litter.
+It is crucial to bring the exact brand and type of litter your cat uses at home; sudden changes in litter texture or scent can cause stress and lead to box avoidance while traveling.

 Finding the Best Location for the Portable Litter Box While Traveling